 Against this background shaped by the Scholastic-Aristotelian conception and shaken by Renaissance revaluations, Bacon introduces mechanical arts as the core of his natural philosophy and aims at the creation of a 'New Philosophy, or Active Science', i.e. a philosophy that would invent artificial objects for eliminating the burdens of life.
 Bacon considers mechanical arts as a model for his philosophical research (Ch.
-II, 1.2), as the privileged domain of knowledge, and as the necessary outcome of his philosophy (Ch.
+II, 1.2), as the

+173 privileged domain of knowledge, and as the necessary outcome of his philosophy (Ch.
 II, 2.4).
 He argues for the identity and continuity between nature and technology (Ch.
 II, 2.3) based on the idea that nature is composed of active atoms whose potentialities of motion can be unfolded according to human needs, creating thus "a new face of bodies, another universe or theatre of things" (Preparative, Works VIII 357).
 He presents nature as one of many possible unfoldings of a primordial chaotic distribution of active atoms, both in his scientific and methodological expositions (Ch.
 II, 2.1) and in the comments on the wisdom transmitted by Ancient myths (Ch.
 II, 2.2).
 The unfolding of the useful "face of bodies" is the aim of his philosophy and he presents, both in his theoretical works and especially in the New Atlantis, the method for technological development (Ch.
 II, 2.5).
 Bacon assigns three roles to technology: that of correcting and improving the senses by means of instruments and prostheses (Ch.
 II, 3.1); that of acquiring knowledge of nature through 'experiments of Light' (Ch.
 II, 3.2); and, the most important role, that of creating new and useful artefacts, medicines, plants, etc., i.e. the 'experiments of Fruit' (Ch.
 II, 3.3).

 The proper modern approach to technology is that of Descartes, who considers the entire physical universe as being a gigantic machine composed of inert corpuscles whose functioning is completely described by mechanical laws of motions (Ch.
 III, 2.1 and 2.2).
-As a consequence, technology becomes identical with nature, and mathematics, physics, and mechanics overlap and become the core of natural philosophy, while creating new artefacts and human prostheses becomes a matter of an a priori design based on mechanical knowledge.
+As a consequence, technology becomes identical with nature, and mathematics, physics, and mechanics overlap and become the core of natural philosophy, while creating new artefacts and human prostheses becomes a matter of an a priori design based on mechanical knowledge, leaving out the possibility envisaged by Bacon of a technology based upon material potentialities.
 Descartes considers mechanics as the only principle for explaining the physical world, to the extent that even the human body is nothing else but a machine.
 Thus he expands both the scope of technology, which now encompass everything physically conceivable, and the human possibilities of action, since everything is a matter of mechanical contrivance.
 Along with the idea that the human body is a machine capable of being mechanically repaired and enhanced, the most powerful legacies of Descartes is the imposition of utility as a genuine value (Ch III, 3.1) and the conception that technological invention is a matter of a priori mechanical design (Ch III, 3.3).
+Therefore, unlike Daniel Garber (1992), who is interested in the interplay between first philosophy and natural philosophy, I focused on a different interplay, equally important to my mind, that between theoretical philosophy and practical philosophy, i.e. technology, the envisaged practical and materially useful consequences of Descartes' writtings.